ankitects/anki-manual/src/intro.md

 ## Legacy Documentation

 Not on the latest version of Anki?
 Find archives of this manual in [Web archive](https://web.archive.org/web/20240829022941/https://docs.ankiweb.net/).
+For information on old scheduler versions, see [this FAQ](https://faqs.ankiweb.net/the-anki-2.1-scheduler.html).

 ## Translations